Department of Land Administration and Management

 Graduates from this programme will be comprehensively equipped in matters related but not restricted to: cadastral surveying, land law, real estate valuation, land registration, land dispute resolution, computer-based mapping among others.

 Graduates from this programme will be comprehensively equipped in matters related but not restricted to: cadastral surveying, land law, property valuation, land registration, dispute resolution, computer-based mapping.
 It is therefore anticipated that they will strengthen the manpower capacity of institutions engaged in land related activities, environmental management and protection etc. Specifically, the objectives of these two programmes are to:

 - Produce graduates who are competent in solving land related problems creatively and analytically based on economically and socially sound facts;

 - Produce graduates with adequate knowledge and skills to administer, manage and develop land resources;

-- Equip graduates with the capacity to effectively respond to institutional, operational and organisational challenges in the various land related fields.
+- Equip graduates with the capacity to effectively respond to institutional, operational and organisational challenges in the various land issues and property valuation related fields;

 Degree and Academic Award